knownasilya/ember-toggle/README.md

 ![Dark Themes](vendor/ember-toggle/example-images/themes-dark.png)

-Use it along with the `@variant='dark'` option to get a dark themed version, works only with 'ios', 'flat' and 'material' theme.
+Use it along with the `@variant='auto'` or `@variant='dark'` option to get a dark themed version, works only with 'ios', 'flat' and 'material' theme.

 > Example of changing the theme